godotengine/godot-docs/tutorials/platform/ios/plugins_for_ios.rst

 Accessing plugin singletons
 ---------------------------

-To access plugin functionality it's first required to use check if plugin is exported and available with `Engine.has_singleton` function.
-After that calling a `Engine.get_singleton` will return a singleton.
-This is an example of how this can be done:
+To access plugin functionality, you first need to check that the plugin is exported and available by calling the `Engine.has_singleton()` function, which returns a registered singleton.

+Here's an example of how to do this in GDScript:

 ::